YBTopaz8/YBTopaz8/ReadMe.md

 I am Currently a 2nd MSc graduate Software Programmer, proficient in System Analysis and Design.

-Software programming in various OOP languages (But C# ❤️ )
+Software programming in various OOP languages (But C# is .. ❤️ )

 I model and build crossplatform apps with C# with .NET MAUI and Blazor MAUI